Planning a California Coast Road Trip? These are all the best stops!

 - Mason Bar & Kitchen – try their lobster corn dogs.

 - Brown Butter Cookie Company – north of SLO in Cayucos, known for their brown butter cookies.
 Our favorite was the honey one!

-- Moonstone Beach/Leffingwell Landing – serene spot with an overlook to Leffingwell Cove
+- Moonstone Beach/Leffingwell Landing – a serene spot with an overlook of Leffingwell Cove

-- Nitt Witt Ridge – crazy collection of art
+- Nitt Witt Ridge – a crazy collection of art

 - Hearst Castle (San Simeon) – a spectacular estate overlooking San Simeon